The Beginning of Heroin Addiction

 - Frequent Itching and Scratching

-- Frequent Vomiting (some people tend to vomit repeatedly when first doing heroin, while some people do not)
+- Frequent Vomiting (some people vomit often when using heroin, while others rarely vomit)

 - Very Small Pupils